tancos02/SimpleDSS/README.md

 GUI using PySimpleGUI.

-Using machine learning algorithm as the algorithm for regression.
+Using Logistic Regression algorithm as the algorithm for Classification.